 Operations like adding indexes in Postgres don’t use the concurrently keyword by default for example.

-We can add safety using additional libraries.
-At a smaller scale of data and query volume, even unsafe operations will be fine, but I think some visibility into blocking operations would still be helpful earlier.
+At a smaller scale of data and query volume, even unsafe operations will be fine.
+With that said, I think some visibility into blocking database operations, and how to perform them using safe alternatives is valuable.

 Adding a constraint